 - Verify activities by performing one or more audits to verify all systems are in synch.

-- If the Service Provider under test supports a separate SOA channel for notifications, verify that all notifications were sent down the appropriate channel configured for notifications.

 NOTE: If the Service Provider SOA supports Optional Data and/or SV Type, these attributes will be included in the Number Pool Block and Subscription Version prerequisite steps above; these attributes will be appropriately included in the notifications recovered.

 NOTE: If the Service Provider under test supports Medium Timer Indicator perform the respective prerequisite Subscription Version create requests including the MTI indicator; this attribute will be included in the appropriate notifications recovered.

-Note: This test case is written as an example of what should happen.
-Different Service Providers may want different priorities for their notifications than indicated and the test case will need to be adjusted accordingly.